youngjid/Advanced-Login-System/README.md

-# Advanced-Login-System
-An Advanced Login System Built With Html, Css, Javascript, PHP and MySql You Can Use This As A Boilerplate For Your Project

 # 🔒 Advance Login System

-An advanced, secure and user-friendly login system that can be easily integrated into any web application.
+An advanced, secure and user-friendly login system that can be easily integrated into any web application built With Html, Css, Javascript, PHP and MySql.

 ## 🎯 Project Milestones